Solutions Architect for growth-stage and enterprise orgs.Now shipping production AI systems with Claude.

 After a decade of doing this, my honest evaluation criteria for any job have stayed the same three things, in this order: a place with an overwhelming amount of opportunities to continue learning, a smart team, and cool products.
 That framework has never led me wrong.
 Anthropic clears all three.

-The four responsibility lines from the JD, mapped to the closest evidence in my actual experience.
+Four core responsibilities from the JD, mapped to the closest evidence in my actual experience.

 - JD line 1